cbib/dypfish/data/example_hdf5/README.md

 ## Datasets for example_hdf5

-This directory contains (i) an example of HDF5 file you should use if you want to build you own HDF5 file for your experiments, (ii) the `dataset configuration` file to run the unit tests.
-The HDF files themselves are available on the [accompanying website](http://dypfish.org)
+This directory is a placeholder for two files necessary to run unit tests: (1) an example of HDF5 file you should use if you want see how to structure an HDF5 file for your data, (2) the `dataset configuration`.
+Both are necessary to run the unit tests.
+The files themselves have to be dowloaded from the [accompanying website](http://dypfish.org)

 The example file contains:
 ```